 There are a number of Māori Dictionaries in print and online form.

 Online versions include Māori to English and English to Māori dictionaries and translators.
-In the menu on the left you will find links to these online resources that will assist you in learning Te Reo Māori.
+Here is a summary of the resources available with links to these online resources that will assist you in learning Te Reo Māori.

 Learning Media Ngata Dictionary